santoshlite/Empyrial/README.md

 For the moment, Trafalgar is still in beta development.
 To install it you should:

-1) Download requirements.txt in the folder where you want to exectute the trafalgar library
+1) Download requirements.txt in the folder where you want to execute the trafalgar library
 2) Go to your folder directory with the command prompt and write :
 ```
 pip install -r requirements.txt